Luna Steelheart

 Connor McDonald: I’m doing fantastic.
 So, would you like to say your drag name, your age, and where you are a performer at?

-Luna Steelheart: Um.
-So my name is Luna Steelheart.
-Is Luna as in the Spanish word for moon, steel as the metal and heart as the organ.
-I’m 22 years old and I don’t really have a particular place that I am tied to performing.
-I mostly perform in Kansas city and in Columbia Missouri.
+Luna Steelheart: Um, so, my name is Luna Steelheart.
+Um, that is Luna as in the Spanish word for moon, steel as in the metal and heart as the organ.
+I’m 22 years old, and I don’t really have a particular place that I am tied to performing.
+I mostly perform in Kansas City and in Columbia, Missouri.

 Connor McDonald: Perfect.
 Why did you choose your name for drag?

 Luna Steelheart: That is correct.
-I got my start, my very first performance, was at none other than St. Charles Community College and then my second performance, but my first performance at a bar, was actually at Attitudes Nightclub back in 2017 and that’s where I got my start.
-I’ve been doing drag there for about a year and a half, almost two years, until I moved to Kansas city and kind of moved around a little bit there further.
+I got my start… uh, my very first performance was at none other than St. Charles Community College.
+And then my second performance, but my first performance at a bar, was actually at Attitudes Nightclub back in 2017.
+And that’s where I got my start.
+I had been doing drag there for about a year and a half to almost two years, until I moved to Kansas City and, kind of, moved around a little bit there further.

 Luna Steelheart: A little bit of everything.
-I honestly moved out to Kansas city for a fresh start.
-I knew the drag scene was a lot bigger and I knew I’d be able to make a better name for myself and all of those dreams have come true.
-Kansas city is a place where I have some family and some friends and decided to move out there to better my life, but ultimately it’s been better for my drag as well.
+I, honestly, moved out to Kansas City for a fresh start.
+I knew the drag scene was a lot bigger.
+I knew I’d be able to make a better name for myself, and all of those dreams have come true.
+Kansas City was a place where I had some family and some friends and decided to move… move out there to better my life.
+But ultimately, it’s been the betterment of my drag as well.

 Luna Steelheart: For sure.
 There’s definitely a different style of everything, especially when it comes to geolocation.
 I’d have to say in St. Louis there’s a lot more freedom of artistic ability.
-As far as in St. Louis, there’s a lot of different types of drag that I haven’t seen out in Kansas City yet, whether it be that I haven’t gotten to discover that part or actually be part of that part of the drag community, is up in the air as to if I have gotten to work with these types of people.
-But in St. Louis, there is definitely a more artistic theme when it comes to– There’s like a lot more cosplayers, there’s a lot more like ghoulish like creepier style drag that might be on Dragula.
-And here in Kansas city there’s a lot more pageant, there’s a lot more club, there’s a lot more artistry in the sense of seeing drag in its purest art form but there isn’t as many drag kings out in Kansas City as there are in St. Louis.
+As far as in St. Louis, there’s a lot of different types of drag that I haven’t seen out in Kansas City yet, whether it be that I haven’t gotten to discover that part or actually be part of that… part of the drag community, is up in the air as to if I have gotten to work with these types of people.
+But in St. Louis, there is definitely a more artistic scene when it comes to, um… there’s, like, a lot more cosplayers, there’s a lot more, um, like, ghoulish, um, like, creepier style drag that might be on Dragula.
+And here out in Kansas City, there’s a lot more pageant, there’s a lot more club, there’s a lot more artistry in the sense of seeing drag as a purest art form.
+But there isn’t as many drag kings out in Kansas City as there are in St. Louis.

-Connor McDonald: I have seen a few drag kings in St Louis.
-So how are your first–
+Connor McDonald: I have seen a few drag kings in St. Louis.
+So, how were your first…?

 Connor McDonald: You go first.